Using Dandelions for Food and Medicine04. March 2019

 If you follow me on Instagram, you know I post quite a bit about dandelions.
 I’ve had a love affair with them since I was a kid.
 I mean, most kids “play” with dandelions.
 But how many kids had parents awesome enough to make them EAT them?
 Granted, it helps if you are poor or Italian!

 It’s interesting recalling how much play time we had with dandelions.
 My sister and I would pick bouquets for my mom or tuck them in our hair.
 We’d split the stems up the center and tie around our finger to wear as a ring.
 Blowing the seed head poof balls was endless fun.
-And in a not very PC game, we’d pop the flower heads off and recite some chant about a baby’s head popping off.
-Wowzers!!!
-That last one seems a bit creepy, albeit harmless fun.
+We’d pop the flower heads off, "shooting" them at each other.
+What fun!

 It still boggles my mind that many folks don’t know dandelions ARE edible.
 Years of propaganda from lawn chemical companies are perhaps to blame.
 Ironically, dandelions can cleanse your bodies of those very nasty chemicals.
 Or maybe it’s just a disconnect from nature and the “old” ways (ya know, like when “prepping" was just a way of life and people didn’t think you were crazy)?